Afang soup (gnetum)

 EYW wants your food stories!

 What: A popular style of street taco, the taco campechano is a can't-miss dish in Mexico, unique in the taco world for combining several meats, usually beef and pork, into one delicious package.
-Typically you will find some grilled beef, chicharrón, and longaniza sausage mixed together.
-There's no better place to try it than in Mexico City, where the taco reigns supreme.
+Typically you will find some grilled beef, chicharrón, and longaniza sausage mixed together, to delicious colorful effect.
+And there's no better place to try it than in Mexico City, where the taco reigns supreme.

-Where: Locals pointed us to the Tacos Don Manolito franchise (multiple locations including Aguayo 49 (at Malintzin), Col. Coyoacán, map), a favorite of young chilangos—look for the big bull in its logo.
+Where: When we asked around for a great taco campechano in Mexico City, locals pointed us to the Tacos Don Manolito franchise (multiple locations including Aguayo 49 (at Malintzin), Col. Coyoacán, map), a favorite of young chilangos—look for the big bull in its logo.

 Order: The taco campechano (19p) here, generously piled with a whole lotta meat: cecina de res (thinly sliced, salted beef), crunchy chicharrón, and longaniza (spicy pork sausage), with salsa morita, caramelized onions, and lime on the side.
 There's much to love about this taco and its various layers of flavors and textures.